deadlyvipers/dojo_rules/introduction.md

-Hello, I am me! i like paths.
+Hello, I am me! i like the JavaScript path.